Three Ways to Avoid the Vacation Illusion

-As the old saying goes “wherever you are there you are”.
+As the old saying goes “wherever you are there you are.”
 On vacation, we tend to think we can bypass this predicament and a geographical cure will suffice.
-When speaking about vacations, I am describing two kinds of dilemmas.
+When speaking about vacations, I am describing two kinds of dilemmas I recognize through my work as a therapist.
 The first one is a person who arrives at their destination and cannot quiet their mind to enjoy their trip and the second dilemma is when a person thinks that a change of scenery is a magical cure for their problems.

 Picture a family who saves up all year to afford a family vacation.
 After lengthy traveling this family arrives in Hawaii.
 They continue to experience their typical dynamics of bickering and arguing despite the beautiful beaches and new surroundings.
 Imagine another scenario, newlyweds who embark on their well- anticipated honeymoon.
 Bob cannot or will not take his eyes off his beloved cellphone and prioritizes work at the expense his new wife, Susan.
 He finds himself ruminating, obsessing and ultimately sacrifices their honeymoon for a kind of avoidance.
 What if I told you that these examples are much more common than you might imagine.